relsqui/cribbage-trainer/README.md

 * How likely your opponent is to crib one card vs. another
 * The score

-So its expected values for subtler real-life situations will be wrong.
+In situations where those things are important (say, when you only need four points to win the game), this script's hand evaluations won't be as helpful.

 ### Speed and storage

-Because it's exhaustively checking a lot of possibilities, the script is slow, especially the first few times you run it.
+Because it's exhaustively calculating a lot of possibilities, the script is slow, especially the first few times you run it.
 It caches results in `~/.cribbage-trainer-cache` so it gets faster over time, at the cost of storage in that directory.

-Feel free to delete the cache at any time to trade back the speed for the storage.
+To speed up future usage, run the script with `--fill-cache` to pre-fill the cache.
+You can interrupt this and restart at any time, it won't recalculate anything already cached.

+To sacrifice the speed increase and get the storage back, delete the cache directory.

 ## Usage